ringcentral/ringcentral-faq/docs/fax.md

 ## Features

+### How do I know if a fax transmission through the API succeeded?

+When you are sending a fax message through the FaxOut API, you can check the status of this transmission.
+Outgoing faxes pass through several workflow phases, so when you have just sent an API request `messageStatus` property `Queued` (this status is returned in the FaxOut API response).
+After some time (usually within couple of minutes) the status of the fax message will be changed to either `Sent` (which means that message was sent successfully) or to `Sending Failed`.
+You can call the Get Message or the Get Message List API to check the status of a particular message.
+The Get Message end point is provided in the `uri` property of the Send Fax response.

 ### Can I set the cover page "To" value?

 Yes.
 The To attribute on the cover page is set two ways.
 If the `to.name` property is set in the request body, that value will be used on the cover page.
 If it is not set, the system will create a name by concatenating the `firstName` and `lastName` attributes of the address book contact with a matching `businessFax` number attribute.